psemiletov/drumlabooh/docs/about.md

 ## Some history

-Drumpecker was written as replacement of [Drumrox](https://github.com/psemiletov/drumrox), my fork of DrMr (see Nicklan's DrMr (https://github.com/nicklan/drmr) and Filipe Coelho's (https://github.com/falkTX/drmr)).
+Drumlabooh was written as replacement of [Drumrox](https://github.com/psemiletov/drumrox), my fork of DrMr (see Nicklan's DrMr (https://github.com/nicklan/drmr) and Filipe Coelho's (https://github.com/falkTX/drmr)).
 DrMr is C/Gtk+2 LV2 plugin that I used for a years, but then it stopped support current Hydrogen's drumkit format.
 First I "fixed" kits XML files manually, and at some point made a fork of DrMr called Drumrox and fix it at the XML parsing level.

 It was a spring 2023.